Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 ### Javascript

-- Code ran through [JS lInt.com](https://jslint.com/) opens in same tab, press back to return.
-Only issue of the laptop link lines being over 80 characters
+- Code ran through [JS lint.com](https://jslint.com/) opens in same tab, press back to return.
+One issue is the laptop link lines are over 80 characters, breaking these over multiple lines breaks the links.
+See **issues** below for one unresolved issue

 ### View 1: Welcome, name & staff number page